phi1DS/oops-laravel-code-review/README.md

 Instead of solving artificial algorithm puzzles, candidates can review, critique, and suggest improvements to this codebase.

 This approach provides a much clearer picture of a developer’s understanding of modern PHP practices and frameworks.
-Because the exercise is open ended, you can evaluate their expertise, gain insights into their reasoning process and even learn something from their feedback.
+Because the exercise is open ended, it makes it easier to evaluate expertise and reasoning.

 # Installation